robszy/ps2usb/README.md

 * Full featured keyboard with system keys and 3 button mouse supported
 * Suspend and wakeup from system keys on keyboard
 * Debug key errors capability
-* Nice diode effect in sleep mode
+* Nice diode flashing effect in sleep mode

 Licencse
 ----------